-The Syrian Kurds and their allies are fighting for survival; for human, cultural, economic and political rights; and to keep trust with Arabs in Arab-majority areas, which the SDF promised to defend.
-Syrian Kurds and their allies do not wish to follow the path of the KRI, which is enduring a collective punishment from the Government of Iraq following the referendum on independence, and Iraqi Kurdish Peshmerga withdrawing from Kirkuk and other disputed territories.
-If the Syrian Kurds and their multi-ethnic and multi-religious allies, including Christians, lose this fight, their genuine attempt to establish a multi-ethnic democratic federation will be put in jeopardy.
+The Syrian Kurds and their allies are fighting for survival; for human, cultural, economic and political rights; and to keep trust with Arabs in Arab-majority areas, which the SDF has promised to defend.
+Nor do Syrian Kurds and their allies wish to follow the path of the Kurdistan Region of Iraq, which is enduring a collective punishment from the Government of Iraq following the referendum on independence, and Iraqi Kurdish Peshmerga withdrawing from Kirkuk and other disputed territories.
+If the Syrian Kurds and their multi-ethnic, multi-religious allies, including Christians, lose this fight, their genuine attempt to establish a democratic federation will be put in jeopardy.
 One scenario is that Turkey takes northern Syria, and secures it using jihadi extremist militias.
-In mid-December, US National Security Advisor, H.R.
-McMaster, warned that Turkey was one of two leading state sponsors of 'radical Islamist ideology'.
-Another scenario is that the Assad regime resumes control of all of Syria, leading to Kurds and their multi-ethnic and multi-religious allies to once again become non-citizens, persecuted at every checkpoint, blocked from educational and employment opportunities, and imprisoned on the whim of security forces.
+Back in December, US National Security Advisor H.R.
+McMaster warned that Turkey was one of two leading state sponsors of 'radical Islamist ideology'.
+Another scenario is that the Assad regime resumes control over Syria, leading to Kurds and many of their allies to once again become non-citizens, blocked from educational and employment opportunities, persecuted at every checkpoint and imprisoned on the whim of security forces.

-The international community's acquiesance to Turkey's actions in Afrin, even after the UN Security Council Resolution 2401 demanded a country-wide ceasefire, makes it complicit in Turkey's aggression, which targets the very people who fought ISIS.
+The international community's acquiesance to Turkey's actions in Afrin, even after the UN Security Council Resolution 2401 demanded a country-wide ceasefire, makes it complicit in Turkey's aggression.
+This aggression targets the very fighters who fought ISIS.
 It is not enough that President Emmanuel Macron, Germany, the US, EU and UN tell Erdogan that the ceasefire applies to all of Syria, or that Russia, Iran and Syria voice their objections to Operation Olive Branch.
-Erdogan's response was to intensify the offensive.
+Erdogan's response was to intensify and threaten to expand the offensive.
 Even the PKK has been silent, but for different reasons.
-While Turkish media reports PKK have entered Afrin to help defend it, it is thought that the PKK's silence is an attempt to maintain a distance so that Syrian Kurds can preserve the gains they have made, and so the international community takes responsible steps to stop the aggression and finally address the Kurdish question.
+While Turkish media reports that PKK entered Afrin to help defend the district, it is thought that the PKK's silence is an attempt to maintain a distance so that Syrian Kurds can somehow preserve the gains they have made, and so the international community takes responsible steps to stop the aggression and finally address the Kurdish question.

-The US and Turkey arguably share some long-term interests in Syria that include fighting ISIS, containing Iran, stabilising Syria and achieving a political transition.
-However they significantly differ on means and outcomes.
-That Turkey supports jihadi extremist militias, wants a compliant Syrian government based on Sharia law, and repeatedly threatens to eliminate any presence of YPG/PYD, indicates that proposals by the Institute of War and The Cipher Brief discount any interest in preserving the rights of Syrian minorities.
-These proposals include Turkey and its proxies being allowed to run Afrin, that the US form a border security force of American-backed and Turkish-backed forces, and that the US provide guarantees that 'acceptable' Turkish-backed opposition parties have a role in Ragga.
+The US and Turkey arguably share some long-term interests in Syria that include fighting ISIS, containing Iran and achieving a political transition, yet they significantly differ on means and outcomes.
+That Turkey supports jihadi extremist militias, wants a compliant Syrian government based on Sharia law, and repeatedly threatens to eliminate any presence of YPG/PYD, indicates that proposals by the Institute of War and The Cipher Brief discount the rights of Syrian minorities.
+Such proposals include Turkey and its proxies being allowed to run Afrin, that the US form a border security force of American-backed and Turkish-backed forces, and that the US provide guarantees that 'acceptable' Turkish-backed opposition parties have a role in Raqqa.

 Instead, all Syrians would benefit from the immediate establishment of enforced nofly zones and the deployment of international peacekeeping forces that train local forces.
 Along the border with Turkey, local forces could include YPG/YPJ, Rojava Peshmerga, Turkmen, Syriac (Christian) and Arab forces, the last chosen from those who do not advocate jihadi militant extremism.
-To further address Turkey's security concerns, pressure could be put on the PKK to initiate an immediate ceasefire in exchange for the Turkish government returning to an internationally monitored peace process in Turkey and accepting a Democratic Federal System in Northern Syria, which the Kurds and their allies would like implemented throughout Syria, made difficult by being excluded from all negotiations because of Turkey's objections.
+To further address Turkey's security concerns, pressure could be put on the PKK to initiate an immediate ceasefire in Turkey in exchange for the Turkish government returning to an internationally monitored peace process and for Turkey accepting a Democratic Federal System in Northern Syria, which the Kurds and their allies would like implemented throughout Syria.
+However, this intention is made difficult by Turey objecting to their representation in all political negotiations and the international community complying with these objections.